BrickMMO/colours-v1/README.md

 # BrickMMO Colours Tool

-An LEGO™ colour palette tool and API.
+A colour palette tool for LEGO® bricks and API for use with the BriockMMO Smart City.

+***

-## Requirements:
+## Repo Resources

 * [BrickMMO](https://www.brickmmo.com/)
 * [BrickMMO Colours](https://colours.brickmmo.com/)